pytorch/pytorch/docs/source/sparse.rst

 commonly assumed fill value is zero and it is assumed for all tools that are available via :mod:`torch` namespace.
-When some sparse tensor functionality assumes a non-zero or indefinite fill value, the corresponding tools are provided via :mod:`torch.sparse` namespace.
+When some sparse tensor functionality assumes a non-zero or indefinite fill value, the corresponding tools are provided via the :mod:`torch.sparse` namespace.
 Please see the documentation strings of the corresponding functions for a particular definition of the fill value.